SciCatProject/scicatlive/README.md

 To add a new service (see the [backend](./services/backend/) for an extensive example):
 1. create a dedicated folder in the [services](./services/) one
-2. call it as the service should be named
+2. name it as the service
 3. create the `docker-compose.yaml` file with the required dependencies (if any)
 4. eventually include any service in (3) which is specific to the service and not shared across the global setup
+5. eventually add the condition on the backend version (e.g. [here](./services/frontend/docker-compose.yaml#L14))
-5. eventually create a `config` folder if it requires configuration
+6. eventually create a `config` folder if it requires configuration
-6. add a `README.md` file in the service if needed
+7. add a `README.md` file in the service if needed
-7. include the reference to (3) to the global [docker-compose include list](docker-compose.yaml#L2)
+8. include the reference to (3) to the global [docker-compose include list](docker-compose.yaml#L2)
-8. update the main [README.md](README.md) if needed
+9. update the main [README.md](README.md) if needed

-## General use of scicat
+## General use of SciCat

-To use scicat, please refer to the [original documentation](https://scicatproject.github.io/documentation/)
+To use SciCat, please refer to the [original documentation](https://scicatproject.github.io/documentation/)